 \section{Abstract}

-We solve the Hurwitz existence problems for branched covers of $\PP^1$ in the case where the number of ramification points equals the number of branch points, that is, where all the ramification profiles are of the form $[e,1,\ldots,1]$ with $e \geq 2$.
+We give an alternative proof of the Hurwitz existence problem for branched covers of $\PP^1$ in the case where the number of ramification points equals the number of branch points, that is, where all the ramification profiles are of the form $[e,1,\ldots,1]$ with $e \geq 2$.

 To a branched cover $f:C \to B$ of degree $d$ between compact Riemann surfaces of genera $g=g(C)$ and $b=g(B)$ one may associate the combinatorial datum of $g,b,d$ plus the number $n$ of branch points and the $n$ partitions $\pi_1,\ldots,\pi_n$ of $d$ given by the local degrees of $f$ at the preimages of the branch points.
 Precisely, for each branch point $y_i \in B$, $i \in \{1,\ldots,n\}$, let $f^{-1}(y_i)=\{x_{i,1},\ldots,x_{i,\ell_i}\}$, with $x_{i,1},\ldots,x_{i,\ell_i}$ all distinct; then we may write